Code-Institute-Submissions/weightbearer/README.md

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+- got the heading banner fix from staring at the style rules on the Metallica website and seeing how their background images reacted to display size changes
+- testing of all external links, social media, mp3s, etc.
+- integrity of all images
+- testing on multiple devices and browsers

 ## Deployment